AlekEagle/cumulonimbus-docs/src/api/user/instruction.md

   - `limit` _optional_

-    - The number of files returned in the request, the default and max is 50.
+    - The number of instructions returned in the request, the default and max is 50.

   - `offset` _optional_